 Now I am a typical teenager: I spend my time doing homework to ensure I get into a college of my choice, or taking part in fun activities with my friends.
-Yet, I often feel the rest of the world fails to understand just how debilitating my severe food allergies to peanuts, all tree nuts, eggs, dairy and peas can be.
+Yet, I often feel the rest of the world fails to understand just how difficult my severe food allergies to peanuts, all tree nuts, eggs, dairy and peas can be.

 Security and Epi Worries